 FALL & SPRING:

-- Exception: Student Assistants (non-FWS) in their graduating or last semester with Collin College may be eligible if they need less than 6 credits to graduate
+- Exception: Student Assistants (non-WS) in their graduating or last semester with Collin College may be eligible if they need less than 6 credits to graduate.

-- Federal Work Study students must remain enrolled in at least 6 credit hours.
+- Work Study students must remain enrolled in at least 6 credit hours.
 Exceptions to the 6 credit hour minimum are not allowed for WS students,including Federal Work Study or Texas Work Study.

-- International Students must remain enrolled in 12 hours, unless it is the student's graduating semester or approval is obtained from the International Student Office.
+- International Students must remain enrolled in 12 hours, unless it is the student's graduating semester and/or approval is obtained from the International Student Office.

 - Student Assistants enrolled in less than 6 credit hours (based on the exceptions above) will be subject to Medicare and a part-time employment retirement plan.

 - The enrollment status for student workers will be monitored throughout the semester to ensure continued eligibility for employment.

-- Returning Student Assistants who worked during Spring Semester are allowed to continue to work in Maymester and/or Summer semesters without enrolling in 6 credit hours.
-However, they must be classified as temporary part-time non-students and taxed accordingly.
-In order to be eligible for a work assignment in the fall, they must again be enrolled in at least 6 credit hours at Collin College.
+- Returning Student Assistants who worked during Spring Semester are allowed to continue to work in Maymester and/or through June 30th without enrolling in 6 credit hours.
+However, they will be taxed accordingly.
+In order to be eligible to continue working in the Fall, they must be enrolled in at least 6 credit hours at Collin College by July 1st.

-- All Federal Work Study Students and new Student Assistants must be enrolled in at least 6 credit hours during the summer to be eligible for a student employment work assignment.
+- All New Work Study students and New Student Assistants must be enrolled in at least 6 credit hours during the Summer to be eligible for a student employment work assignment.

 - 6 hours in Summer III, or